Stan-Balabushevich/RunTrack/README.md

    git clone https://github.com/Stan-Balabushevich/RunTrack.git
    ```
 2. Open the project in Android Studio.
+3. In local.properties file create MAPS_API_KEY=GoogleMapsApiKey - change for your api key
-3. Build the project and install the app on your device.
+4. Build the project and install the app on your device.

 ### Dynamic Feature Installation
 The Analytics module can be installed from within the app as needed.